-The timing of the stage 1 letter will vary from case to case.
-Sufficient investigative work must have taken place for the FCA to be able to satisfy itself that the settlement is the right regulatory outcome.
+5.18 The timing of the stage 1 letter will vary from case to case.
+Sufficient investigative work - must have taken place for the FCA to be able to satisfy itself that the settlement is the right regulatory outcome.
 In many cases, the FCA can send out the stage 1 letter substantially before the person concerned is provided with the FCA's preliminary investigation report (see paragraphs 4.30 to 4.33).
-The latest point the FCA will send a stage 1 letter is when

-5.19A The procedure for the settlement discount scheme where the outcome is potentially a financial penalty, described in paragraphs 5.14 to 5.19, will also apply where the outcome is potentially a suspension or restriction.
+The latest point the FCA will send a stage 1 letter is when the person is provided with the preliminary investigation report. - The FCA considers that 28 days following a stage 1 letter will normally be the 'reasonable opportunity to reach agreement as to the amount of penalty' before the expiry of stage 1 contemplated by DEPP 6.7.3.
+Extensions to this period will be granted in exceptional circumstances only. - 5.19A The procedure for the settlement discount scheme where the outcome is potentially a financial penalty, described in paragraphs 5.14 to 5.19, will also apply where the outcome is potentially a suspension or restriction.